Aldridge Palay is . . .

 Mr. Aldridge teaches policy, social justice and organizational planning at the College of Social Work at the Ohio State University.
 He has also presented nationally on policy issues such as housing, employment and inclusion for individuals with disabilities.

-Lara Palay is a managing partner of Aldridge Palay Group.
+Lara Palay is a founding partner of Aldridge Palay Group.

 Ms. Palay received her Bachelor’s degree in English from the Ohio State University in 1991, and her Master’s degree in clinical social work in 1998.
 She is an independently licensed social worker, supervisor and psychotherapist, with 30 years’ experience working with adolescents, adults and families.
 She has also practiced privately for twenty years specializing in trauma and grief, with expertise in treating families dealing with pediatric cancer.